Both U.S. senators from Indiana are supporting bipartisan legislation that would authorize completion of the Keystone XL oil pipeline.

 Donnelly is among 11 Democrats to endorse the bill, which was introduced Thursday by Sens.
 Mary Landrieu, D-La., and John Hoeven, R-N.D.
 The sponsors said all 45 Republicans in the chamber, including Coats, are supporting the measure.

-The TransCanada Corp. pipeline would run from tar sands in Alberta, Canada, through Montana, South Dakota and Nebraska, linking with existing pipelines that carry oil to Texas refineries along the Gulf Coast.
+The TransCanada Corp. pipeline would run from tar sands in Alberta through Montana, South Dakota and Nebraska., linking with existing pipelines.